ozdemirburak/laravel-9-simple-cms/README.md

 <a name="step2"></a>
 ### Step 2: Install Dependencies

 If you have downloaded the repository using git clone, then change your directory to that folder: `cd CUSTOM_DIRECTORY` or if you have installed the file via zip, then within that folder, open your terminal.
-To install the composer dependencies run `composer install`.

-To install javascript and style based dependencies run `bower install`, to combine the javascript and style files run `gulp --production`.

-Finally, as this application uses HTML Purifier, you need to change permissions for it.
+To install the composer dependencies you need to have composer installed, if you don't have composer, install it first `curl -s https://getcomposer.org/installer | php` then `php composer.phar install` or if you have composer installed and globally, then just run `composer install`.
+Thus, as this application uses HTML Purifier, you need to change permissions for it.
 To do that, run `chmod 777 vendor/ezyang/htmlpurifier/library/HTMLPurifier/DefinitionCache/Serializer`.

+As this project relies on bower and gulp heavily, you need to install them.
+First, install node, `sudo apt-get install nodejs`, then install npm `sudo apt-get install npm` and install gulp and bower globally, `sudo npm install --global gulp bower`.
+Finally, to install Laravel project dependencies, run `sudo npm install`.

+After installing node modules, install javascript and style based dependencies run `bower install`, to combine the javascript and style files run `gulp --production`.

 Rename your `.env.example` file as `.env` and change the variables as your own.

- inally, to generate a unique application key, run `php artisan key:generate`.
+Finally, to generate a unique application key, run `php artisan key:generate`.

 -----
 <a name="step3"></a>